Andre Williams, who co-wrote ‘Shake A Tail Feather,’ dies

-DETROIT (AP) — Andre Williams, an R&B singer and songwriter who co-wrote “Shake A Tail Feather” and performed across musical genres, has died at 82.
+DETROIT (AP) — Andre Williams, an R&B singer and songwriter who co-wrote “Shake A Tail Feather” and performed across musical genres, died Sunday.
+He was 82.

-Williams’ manager and musical director, Kenn Goodman, says Williams was recently diagnosed with colon cancer and that he died Sunday at a Chicago nursing home.
+Williams’ manager and musical director, Kenn Goodman, said Monday that Williams was recently diagnosed with colon cancer and that he was receiving hospice care at a Chicago nursing home.

 Williams moved as a young man from Alabama to Detroit, where he signed with Fortune Records and, later, with Motown Records.
 His early hits included “Bacon Fat,” ”Jail Bait” and “Shake a Tail Feather,” which Ray Charles sang in “The Blues Brothers.”
 Williams also produced the recording of “Mustang Sally” by its composer, “Sir” Mack Rice.

+Goodman said Williams worked off and on for Motown, depending on how he and company founder Berry Gordy Jr. were getting along.
+Williams was a producer, songwriter and talent scout, collaborating early on with Stevie Wonder.

 Most Read Nation & World Stories